Kinvey/angular-sdk/README.md

 # Kinvey
 [Kinvey](http://www.kinvey.com) (pronounced Kin-vey, like convey) makes it ridiculously easy for developers to setup, use and operate a cloud backend for their mobile apps.
 They don't have to worry about connecting to various cloud services, setting up servers for their backend, or maintaining and scaling them.

-This node module makes it very easy to connect your Angular app with Kinvey.
+This node and bower module makes it very easy to connect your Angular app with Kinvey.

 ## How to use